hsinnan75/GSAlign/README.md

 # Compiling

-To compile GSAlign and the index tool, please change to GSAlign's folder and just type 'make' to compile GSAlign and bwa_index.
+To compile GSAlign and the index tool, please change to GSAlign's folder and just type 'make' to compile GSAlign and bwt_index.
 If the compilation or the programs fail, please contact me (arith@iis.sinica.edu.tw), Thanks.

 # Changes
 version 0.9.1: Add MAF output.